misskniss/language-presentation/LANGUAGES.md

 Python has been an 'Object Oriented' language since day one, making it extremely easy to use classes and objects in your programs.

 #####Class Syntax
-Classes in python, like most other object oriented languages, allow us to create structures to use as object.

 The syntax of a class in python is much like a method definition.
 You have the keyword 'class' followed by the class name followed by a colon.
 By convention th first letter of the class name is usually capitallized.

 After the class declaration usually follows class variables, variable that are visible to every instance of the class object.
 Then the constructor and class methods.

 Example Class:
 ```python